 INAUDIBLE PRODUCTIONS provides full-service music supervision, song licensing, and consultation for all types of media during all stages of production.
 Our music supervisors have more than 150 film, television and advertising credits.
-Our work experience ranges from documentaries (CROSSFIRE HURRICANE, IT MIGHT GET LOUD, THE SEPTEMBER ISSUE, CORMAN’S WORLD), to independent feature films (VOX LUX, BEATRIZ AT DINNER, ME AND YOU AND EVERYONE WE KNOW, THE APOSTLE, PASSION OF THE CHRIST) to major studio films (KONG, SKYSCRAPER, DETECTIVE PIKACHU, GODZILLA: KING OF THE MONSTERS, 42, PACIFIC RIM, HANGOVER I, II & III, JUNO, TWINS) as well as advertising (CHANEL, OMEGA).
+Our work experience ranges from documentaries (CROSSFIRE HURRICANE, IT MIGHT GET LOUD, THE SEPTEMBER ISSUE, CORMAN’S WORLD), to independent feature films (VOX LUX, BEATRIZ AT DINNER, ME AND YOU AND EVERYONE WE KNOW, THE APOSTLE, PASSION OF THE CHRIST) to major studio films (KONG: SKULL ISLAND, SKYSCRAPER, POKÉMON DETECTIVE PIKACHU, GODZILLA: KING OF THE MONSTERS, 42, PACIFIC RIM, HANGOVER I, II & III, JUNO, TWINS) as well as advertising (CHANEL, OMEGA).

 We have more than 20 years of expertise in creating the right musical tone for a project.
 Our services include providing composer options, overseeing score direction and production, providing song selections, handling the music budget, clearances, negotiations and delivery requirements, producing soundtrack albums, and facilitating all other areas for this aspect of the business.